hannah-yun/condition_monitoring/README.md

-**Condition monitoring for vibration signals in bearings gearboxes**
+**Novel indicators for monitoring bearing condition using frequency-domain dictionary learning**

 **Overview**

-This repository has R and Matlab code, data, and resources for condition monitoring bearings in gearboxes using vibration signal analysis.
-It aims to identify faults and assess the conditions in the wind turbines with a Dictionary Learning algorithm and various simplification techniques when plotting the results, such as Piecewise Linear Approximation and averaging the value.
-Moreover, we would like to utilise this analysis for real-time monitoring.
+This repository contains R and Matlab code for condition monitoring of bearings in gearboxes using vibration signal analysis.

 **Datasets**

-There are three datasets that are publicly available for research purposes:
+We run experiments on three datasets that are publicly available:
-- Case1(abrupt change): Wind turbine gearbox condition monitoring vibration analysis benchmarking dataset
+- Case I (abrupt change): Wind turbine gearbox condition monitoring vibration analysis benchmarking dataset
-- Case2 (gradual change): Bearing run-to-failure datasets of UNSW
+- Case II (gradual change): Bearing run-to-failure datasets of UNSW
-- Case3 (combination of abrupt and gradual change): Dataset concerning the vibration signals from wind turbines in northern Sweden
+- Case III (combination of abrupt and gradual change): Dataset concerning the vibration signals from wind turbines in Northern Sweden

 When downloading each dataset, please use the links in dataset_download file.